 It is helpful to differentiate weeds by their life cycle, as this will tell you when they are problematic, and help you learn how to control them more effectively.
-Most problem weeds in the vegetable field or garden are summer annuals, annuals and perennials.

-a few biennial weeds (those take two years to complet generation) like wild carrot and some thistles, but the are usually easy to control an annual vegetable system so are not discussed here.
+Most problem weeds in the vegetable field or garden are summer annuals, winter annuals and perennials.
+There are a few biennial weeds (those that take two years to complete one generation) like wild carrot and some thistles, but they are usually easy to control in an annual vegetable system so are not discussed here.